FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Remote-RF/Readme.md

 ## Code - Toggle LED & Digital GPIO pin

-The tutorial code below is very similar to the previous "local commanding" tutorial however you'll notice that all command destined to be executed on a remote device are commanded using the "command" number `9` (remote command) with the actual command to be execute as payload.
+The tutorial code below is very similar to the previous "local commanding" tutorial however you'll notice that all commands destined to be executed on a remote device are commanded using the "command" number `9` (remote command) with the actual command to be execute as payload.
 Command `9` simply transmits a command packet to the remote device and upon reception the remote device will execute the payload (encapsulated local command packet) as a local command.

 ```python
 ################################